I’m A Big Fan Of Situationships — You Could Be, Too

 AdvertisementADVERTISEMENT

-New YouGov research in the US found that 50% of people aged 18 to 34 have been in a situationship.
+Tinder has shared that 49% of Australian's have "situationship" in their dating app bio, with 1 in 10 people surveyed said they prefer a “situationship”.
 Although older generations polled had less experience with the concept, the likelihood is we’ve just given a name to something that has always existed.
 The point is, plenty of us are getting into these romantic dynamics.

 But we need to debunk the idea that situationships will always end in tears.
 They’re usually spoken about like this: People date without a label on it, but secretly one person is waiting at their own expense for the other to have an epiphany that they want an official relationship together.
 Then it ends badly because this doesn’t happen.
 While these experiences are valid (I’ve been there) and can force a self-love learning curve, I also think women have far more agency and are capable of enjoying situationships for what they are.
 Beth Ashley, author of upcoming book Sluts: The truth about slutshaming and what we can do to fight it, agrees: “Generally, when we see women in situationships, we consider them trapped and make a lot of sexist assumptions that they aren’t there by choice.
 We never consider that a woman might be right where she wants to be, having a sexual and flirtatious connection with someone without the pressure of commitment looming over her.”